SC grants interim protection from arrest to Youth Cong chief in harassment case | Law-Order

 ''We have perused the (CrPC section) 164 statement which has been so graciously placed before us by the prosecution.
 We do not wish to say anything against the state at this stage.

-''Taking into consideration the one-month delay in lodging FIR, the petitioner is entitled to interim protection,'' the bench said.
+''Taking into consideration the one-month delay in lodging FIR, the petitioner is entitled to interim protection.
+We direct that in the event of arrest, the petitioner shall be released on anticipatory bail on furnishing sureties to the sum of Rs 50,000,'' the bench said.

-The top court also directed Srinivas to cooperate in the investigation and appear before the police on May 22.
+The top court directed Srinivas to cooperate in the investigation and appear before the police on May 22.
+It also directed him to cooperate in the inquiry being carried out with the National Commission for Women.

-On May 5, the Gauhati High Court had rejected the anticipatory bail plea of Srinivas in a case lodged by expelled chief of Assam Youth Congress Angkita Dutta, accusing him of causing mental agony to her.
+At the outset, Srinivas's counsel senior advocate Abhishek Singhvi submitted that the complainant raised the grievance of discrimination being faced in the party in the tweets before lodging the complaint.

+Singhvi said that she also had given six interviews to the media before the complaint was lodged and there were no sexual harassment allegations in her statements.

 Dutta had made the allegations against the IYC president in a series of tweets on April 18.